sdncoss/Chatter-Box/README.md

 <h1>Chatter Box App</h1>
 <div></div>
 <p>Built for mobile devices using React Native.
-The app will provide users with a chat interface and options to share images and their location.<p><br>
+The app will provide users with a chat interface and options to share images and their location.<p>
 <h2>Project Features<h2>
 <div></div>
 <p>- A page where users can enter their name and choose a background color for the chat screen before joining the chat.<br>